christianlopessouza/plantae-v2/README.md

 You can vote in the option that you think it is the most correct! you decide

 ## Technologies Used
-- PHP > Used to make the connection between the database with website, like 'login' and 'register' page
 - CSS
-- MySQL

 ## Getting Start
 To start the website it is necessary to have a php website executor, they can be used: